629 words

 • Negotiate vendor contracts

-Here is the brutal truth: Executors are in the blast radius.
+Here is the brutal truth.
+Executors are in the blast radius.
 Architects are not.
 Dragonfly doesn’t replace the person who decides whether to use Dragonfly.
-It replaces the person who would have built the vision system manually.
+It replaces the person who would have built the vision system by hand.

-What To Do About It (The Field CTO Framework)#
+What To Do About It (The Solutions Architect Framework)#

 1. Stop Learning Tools.
 Start Learning Systems.
-Stop chasing certifications in YOLO or PyTorch.
+Drop the certification chase.
+YOLO, PyTorch, all of it.
 Those are execution skills.
-Instead, learn how to evaluate vendor platforms, calculate TCO (Total Cost of Ownership), and design hybrid systems.
-These skills require judgment, not just syntax.
+Learn to evaluate vendor platforms instead.
+Learn to calculate TCO (Total Cost of Ownership).
+Learn to design hybrid systems.
+That work takes judgment, not syntax.

 2. Learn to Speak Business.
-Dragonfly is sold to managers because it speaks their language: ROI and Time-to-Deployment.
-If you can’t explain why your custom Python script is better than a $5k/month tool in terms of business risk, you lose.
+Dragonfly gets sold to managers because it talks in their terms: ROI and Time-to-Deployment.
+Can’t explain why your custom Python script beats a $5k/month tool in terms of business risk?
+Then you lose.

-3. Become a “Field CTO.”
-A Field CTO doesn’t write code.
+3. Become a Solutions Architect.
+A Solutions Architect doesn’t write code.
 They deliver verdicts.
-They evaluate solutions (Dragonfly vs. Custom), design the architecture, and make the final call.
-This role is AI-proof because it carries accountability.
+They weigh the options (Dragonfly vs. Custom), design the architecture, and make the final call.
+The role is AI-proof for one reason.
+It carries accountability.

 The Verdict#